-BCP document is reviewed atleast once in a year at the Board level and also submitted to the Regulator.
-Reliability objectives are integrated into its operational risk- management framework .Audit process covers BCP (Business Continuity Planning) areas and there are periodic drills to assess effectiveness of the BCP processes.
 Fire Drills and other crisis management exercises, where call tree exercises are activated and conducted once in a year.
 Key consideration 4 An FMI should ensure that it has scalable capacity adequate to handle increasing stress volumes and to achieve its service-level objectives.
-Description Scalable capacity: IT capabilities and capacity utilisations are - periodically reviewed and necessary steps are taken to ensure scalability.
-Instance of operational capacity neared or exceeded has never been observed in TR operations. .
+Description Scalable capacity: IT capabilities and capacity utilisations are periodically reviewedand necessary steps are taken to ensure scalability.
+Instance of operational capacity neared or exceeded has never been observed in TR operations. observed in Tre operations.
 Key consideration 5 An FMI should have comprehensive physical and information security policies that address all potential vulnerabilities and threats.
 Description Physical security: Vulnerabilities are reviewed as part of BCP process and any shortcoming observed is plugged.
 Physical security related aspects are well controlled and subject to Information Security Management System (ISMS) audit process.
 ISMS controls are in place.
 Access Control Matrix is reviewed and approved periodically.
 Information security: FMI's policies and processes, including change management and project management policies and processes, for addressing the plausible sources of information security vulnerabilities and threats are kept in special focus while carrying out any change involving IT system.
-CCIL's policies, processes, controls, and testing take into consideration relevant international, national, and industry-level standards for information security-CCIL is a ISO 27001 Company.
-FMI's change-management and project-management policies and processes ensure that changes and major projects do not affect the information security of the system: This critical aspect is given due importance before making any change.
+CCII la maliaisa massaran anno 1 CCIL's policies, processes, controls, and testing take into consideration relevant international, national, and industry-level standards for information security-CCIL is a ISO 27001 Company.

+FMI's change-management and project-management policies and processes ensure that changes and major projects do not affect the information security of the system:

+This critical aspect is given due importance before making any change.
 External assistance is also taken to asses any vulnerability.

-Key consideration 6 An FMI should have a business continuity plan that addresses events posing a significant risk of disrupting operations, including events that could cause a wide-scale or major disruption.
+An FMI should have a business continuity plan that addresses events posing a significant risk of disrupting operations, including events that could cause a wide-scale or major disruption.
 The plan should incorporate the use of a secondary site and should be designed to ensure that critical information technology (IT) systems can resume operations within two hours following disruptive events.
-The plan should be designed to enable the FMI to complete settlement by the end of the day of the disruption, even in case of settlement by the end of the day of the disruption, even in case of extreme circumstances.
-The FMI should regularly test these extreme circumstances.
-The FMI should regularly test these Description extreme circumstances.
-The FMI should regularly test these Description extreme circumstances.
-The FMI should regularly test these arrangements.
-Description extreme circumstances.
+The plan should be designed to enable the FMI to complete settlement by the end of the day of the disruption, even in case of extreme circumstances.
 The FMI should regularly test these arrangements.

 Objectives of business continuity plan: